AiSatan/node_wrangler_octane/README.md

 Video example:
 https://www.youtube.com/watch?v=UCu5GEpEkL0

-You can download the latest release here(you will need to unzip it to install or jsut download .py version): https://github.com/AiSatan/node_wrangler_octane/releases
+You can download the latest release here(you will need to unzip it to install or just download .py file): https://github.com/AiSatan/node_wrangler_octane/releases